Terrestrial (film): Release

-The film premiered at the Fantasia International Film Festival on July 20, 2025.
-In Canada, it bears the title Chimera.
+The film first premiered at the Fantasia International Film Festival in 2025.
+It will be released in theaters in the US and Canada by Aero Films on October 23, 2026.

 Reception

+The film received positive reviews following its premiere at Fantasia Festival.

-Reviewer Dennis Harvey of Variety wrote, "A cheerfully macabre comedy of misunderstandings, lies and delusion, 'Terrestrial' teases with the promise of science-fiction — but it turns out the kind of fantasy at work here is less about outer space than the inner space of frantic reality-denial.
-An auspicious first produced screenplay for the duo of Samuel Johnson and Connor Dietrich, this Fantasia premiere also affords director Steve Pink his best feature to date, one whose tonal finesse is a considerable leap from his studio comedy 'Hot Tub Time Machine' (and its sequel).
-While the lack of major marquee names might limit initial exposure, the mingled genre elements, subversive humor and genuinely clever, unpredictable narrative should accrue the indie production an enthusiastic cult following. [...]
+Reviewer Dennis Harvey of Variety wrote, "A cheerfully macabre comedy of misunderstandings, lies and delusion, 'Terrestrial' teases with the promise of science-fiction — but it turns out the kind of fantasy at work here is less about outer space than the inner space of frantic reality-denial. [...] the mingled genre elements, subversive humor and genuinely clever, unpredictable narrative should accrue the indie production an enthusiastic cult following. [...]
 There's a lot going on here, unfolding in a fashion that will send some viewers back for seconds or thirds, just to better appreciate how adroitly all the moving parts work together."

-Reviewer Sara Clements of nextbestpicture.com wrote, "All is not as it seems in this film – not even close. [...]
-What makes 'Terrestrial' so effective isn’t its sci-fi leanings but its commentary on idolatry, self-delusion, and the crushing pressure to appear successful, especially in a world obsessed with fame and image.
-Allen’s spiralling descent isn’t just about mental illness; it’s about a very human need to be seen as important, as worthy.
-The film asks: What happens when the dream isn’t real, but we live like it is anyway? [...]
+Reviewer Sara Clements of nextbestpicture.com wrote, "What makes 'Terrestrial' so effective isn’t its sci-fi leanings but its commentary on idolatry, self-delusion, and the crushing pressure to appear successful, especially in a world obsessed with fame and image.
+Allen’s spiralling descent isn’t just about mental illness; it’s about a very human need to be seen as important, as worthy. [...]
 'Terrestrial' is a sharply written, emotionally volatile ride that fuses genre thrills with grounded drama in its gripping exploration of ego, madness, and the lies we tell to survive."

-Reviewer Ken O'Shea of warped-perspective.com wrote, "Whilst it’s rare to start a review with as-yet unqualified praise, needs must in this case: Terrestrial (2025) is such an incredibly clever, ambitious project.
+Reviewer Ken O'Shea of warped-perspective.com wrote, "Terrestrial (2025) is such an incredibly clever, ambitious project.
 This tale for our times is filled with surprises, and it’s a huge credit to director Steve Pink and to writers Connor Diedrich and – good name for a writer – Samuel Johnson, that those surprises keep on coming. [...]
 An exhilarating, tangled web of deception, double-crossing and questioning, it wouldn’t do to say too much more about this title.
 This makes it slightly tricky to review, but if a review is at least partly there to help people decide whether to see a film or not, then I hope this one has said enough to make people want to watch.
 Go in with as few preconceptions as possible, and just allow this creative, humane, modern moral tale to do its thing."